 d) An aircraft maintenance license issued by authorized agencies in Vietnam for foreign aircraft maintenance technicians.

-The documents must be consular legalized, translated into Vietnamese and notarized.
+The documents must be consular legalized, translated into Vietnamese and true copy certified.

-- The certificates from your former employers to prove that you have the required minimum three (03) years’ experience working in the same position.
-The documents must be consular legalized, translated into Vietnamese and notarized;
+- Working experience confirmation document from former employers: The certificates from your former employers to prove that you have the required minimum three (03) years’ experience working in the same position.
+The documents must be consular legalized, translated into Vietnamese;

-- A certified true copy of the whole valid passport, including the cover and blank pages;
+- A certified true copy of the whole valid passport, including the cover and blank pages and

 - Three passport colour photos, 4x6cm, taken within the previous 12 months from the day on which the application is submitted;